BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       more information on using Facebook accounts.
 - **User can see users in all channels**
     - If unchecked the user can only see users in the current channel.
+- **User can see hidden channels**
+    - Hidden channels will be visible to the user.
+See [Hidden channel](@ref createchandlg) on how to create hidden channels.
 - **User can create/modify all channels**
     - User can create/update/delete all channels on the server.
 User can also create permanent channels.
 If unchecked user can only